-Risk Appetite is defined as the level and nature of risks exposure to which the firm considers acceptable.
+Risk Appetite is defined as the level and nature of risk exposure that the Firm considers acceptable.
 The defined Risk Appetite must include consideration of the likelihood and monetary loss impact of risks and tolerance levels that are used as a trigger for escalation or notification of issues to senior management.